 When the registrar is satisfied there is no legal impediment to the marriage, they will prepare a marriage schedule from the information that you have given.
 The schedule is the most important document - no marriage can proceed without it.

 If the marriage is a civil ceremony, the registrar will have the schedule at the marriage ceremony for signing.

-- If you are having a religious marriage the Marriage Schedule will be issued to you by the registrar.
-The schedule cannot be issued more than 7 days before the marriage and the registrar will advise you when to attend to collect it.
-The Schedule can only be collected by the prospective couple.
+If you are having a religious or belief ceremony the marriage schedule will be issued to one of the parties to the marriage.
+The schedule cannot be issued more than 7 days before the marriage and the registrar will make an appointment for its collection.

 The Marriage Certificate

 Once the marriage schedule has been returned to the office, the marriage will then be registered and a marriage certificate will be posted to the requested address.